 Our signature Classic Overland build, the Springbok, was envisioned and designed to portray the same characteristics as the graceful and tenacious Southern African antelope.
 As one of the fastest navigators of southern Africa, the Springbok can fly over rough terrain at speeds of 60 miles an hour and leaps up to 9 feet into the air (after taking delivery of your Classic Overland Springbok, we reckon your new ride could do the same).

-This stealthy Springbok is ready to explore the wilderness, outrun predators and turn every adventure into unforgettable memories.
+This stealthy Springbok is ready to explore the wilderness and outrun predators.
+Turn every adventure into an unforgettable memory.

 With heated front seats and African leather interior, the Springbok Defender is perfect for those exploring the arctic conditions in the Northern states.
 Chilly morning runs around the family ranch or early morning road trips in preparation for the hunt.

 It’s worth mentioning that original Land Rover Defenders never came with seat warmers.
 But, then again none of them were ever sold with:

 - Entertainment systems;